BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Eligibility & Prerequisites

 This Single Sign-On (SSO) service is offered to BC Government teams who are building cloud native web or mobile applications.
-Teams wishing to use this service should initially connect with the Enterprise DevOps Team (mailto:BCDevExchange@gov.bc.ca) to discuss their needs and ensure alignment prior to making an SSO implementation request.
+Teams wishing to use this service should initially connect with the [Enterprise DevOps Team](mailto:BCDevExchange@gov.bc.ca) to discuss their needs and ensure alignment prior to making an SSO implementation request.

 Note: This SSO service is undergoing upgrades in 2021 and is currently not recommended for critical applications.
 Support is currently available only during business hours and only on a best efforts basis.
 If your application is critical, please contact Web Access Management (WAM) and/or Provincial Identity Information Management Program (IDIM).

 ### How to Request

 Teams wishing to have realms created should follow the steps outlined on the [SSO Realm Request](RequestSSORealm.md) webpage.
-If for you need further information, connect with the Enterprise DevOps Team through the following email address: (mailto:BCDevExchange@gov.bc.ca)
+If for you need further information, connect with the [Enterprise DevOps Team](mailto:BCDevExchange@gov.bc.ca).

 ### Availability